North Star Spruce

 Ornamental Features

-North Star Spruce has green foliage which emerges light green in spring.
+North Star White Spruce is a dwarf conifer which is primarily valued in the landscape or garden for its distinctively pyramidal habit of growth.
+It has rich green evergreen foliage which emerges light green in spring.
 The needles remain green throughout the winter.
-Neither the flowers nor the fruit are ornamentally significant.

 Landscape Attributes